Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 #### **Why This Is Important**

-Your qualitative study identified specific usage patterns (e.g., conceptual explanation, summarisation, translation, debugging, assignment completion).
+Our qualitative study identified specific usage patterns (e.g., conceptual explanation, summarisation, translation, debugging, assignment completion).
 The quantitative phase needs to determine:

 * Which usage patterns are **common enough** to represent institutional trends
 * Which patterns are **emerging behaviours** worth supporting